 The first, in late February was to present the Railfuture/SERUG Proposals for long term investment to the MP’s whose constituencies adjoin the line.
 These can be seen in full, tagged below, as 1) the Presentation and 2) the Proposal.

 Sir Oliver Letwin coordinated the group of MP’s and all stations on the Salisbury to Exeter section were represented.
 Our proposals, which provide major passenger benefits, including better reliability, capacity and time savings, were well received.
-They covered SERUG’s aims as outlined on this web site, with track doubling from Dinton into a new platform at Tisbury, plus Whimple/Cranbrook loop as the main priorities.
+In summary, they covered SERUG’s aims as outlined elsewhere on this web site, with track doubling from Dinton into a new platform at Tisbury, and a loop between Whimple/Cranbrook as the main priorities.
 A further loop between Yeovil Junction and Crewkerne would also help resilience for GWR diversionary trains.
-Finally, we proposed improvements at Yeovil Junction to allow trains to split and join at Yeovil junction (which would improve journey opportunities) requires minimal investment but does need the will from Network Rail.
+Finally, we proposed improvements at Yeovil Junction to allow trains to split and join, which would improve journey opportunities and actually requires minimal investment but simply need the will from Network Rail.
 The need for new trains was also highlighted.
 We believe our proposals are realistic – given budget constraints.

 Sir Oliver, after consulting with his colleagues, wrote to the Rail Minister, Jo Johnson, supporting our proposals and requested funding to allow Network Rail to cost the work.